Q:Are their advantages to living

 **Important: Forest City will not receive your

-information until you’ve arrived on island and have been briefed by
+information until you’ve arrived on island and submitted paperwork

 Q:What are the benefits of submitting an advance application?